 Scheduling jobs with the PowerShell script

-In order to obtain the PowerShell template, sign in to your account, and then visit the Active Directory Integration page.
-This page will provide detailed instructions for how to use the script as well as the script itself.
-You can also cross-reference the column titles for the CSV conversion here.
+From the web portal, navigate to the Active Directory Integration page to find our Powershell template.
+This page provides detailed instructions for using the script and the script itself.
+You can cross-reference the column titles for the CSV conversion here.

 What about LDAP?